ColumPaget/fontporter/README.md

 Fontporter consists of a single 'fontporter.lua' file that you can place somewhere in your path.
 You can either run it as 'lua fontporter.lua' or, as I do, use linux's binfmt system to automatically invoke lua.

-There's also a 'fonts-elsewhere.conf' file that can either be put in the '/etc' or '~/.fontporter/' that supplies a list of fonts available on the internet.
+There's also a 'fonts-elsewhere.conf' file that can either be put in the '/etc' or '~/.config/fontporter/' that supplies a list of fonts available on the internet.

 USAGE
 =====

-Currently fontporter has only two command-line options:
+Currently fontporter has the following command-line options:

 ```
   -sixel                activate sixel font previews